dirkakrid/dpath/README.md

 dpath
 =====

-Simple library for querying/updating nested dictionaries with a very simple selector syntax instead of hardcoding the paths.
+Simple library for querying nested dictionaries with a very simple selector syntax instead of hardcoding the paths.
 For example, given the data:

 ```python
 nested = {